 - In a small saucepan, over medium-low heat, melt the butter.
 Cook the butter until it is light brown and smells nutty, stirring occasionally, and being careful not to let it burn.
 If you've never browned butter before, see this tutorial.
-Transfer the browned butter (and the browned bits) into a medium-sized bowl and cool to room temperature (about 15 minutes or so).
+Transfer the browned butter and all the browned bits into a medium-sized bowl and stir in 2 tablespoons dark brown sugar.
+Cool to room temperature, about 15 minutes or so.

-- Once the butter has cooled, add the sweetened condensed milk, brown sugar, and vanilla to the butter.
-Whisk until well combined.
+- Once the butter has cooled, add the sweetened condensed milk and vanilla into the butter/brown sugar mixture and whisk until well combined.

 - In a separate bowl, using a hand mixer or stand mixer fitted with the whisk attachment, beat heavy cream until stiff peaks form.
-Add half of the browned butter mixture to the whipped cream and carefully fold it in.
-Add the remaining browned butter mixture to the cream and fold it in.
+Add half of the condensed milk mixture to the whipped cream and carefully fold it in.
+Add the remaining condensed mixture to the cream and fold it in.
 Fold in most of the chocolate chips, reserving a few to sprinkle on top, if desired.